TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 <a id="snappydata-jobs"></a>
 # SnappyData Jobs
 To create a job that can be submitted through the job server, the job must implement the **SnappySQLJob** or **SnappyStreamingJob** trait.
-Your job is displayed as:
+The structure of a job looks as below:

 **Scala**